What Is Retained Search? A Complete Guide for Employers

 How long does a retained search take?

-Do retained or executive search firms offer a replacement guarantee?
+Do retained search firms offer replacement guarantees?